KastanDay/video-pretrained-transformer/README.md

 We have submodules in the first place because we needed to modify the internal logic of three libraries used in preprocessing: Lhotse (to be faster), OpenPSG, and Transformers to modify the T5 implementation to suport modality encodings.

-Done!
+Install is complete!

 ## Progress
 1. (Oct 2022) Start of project.
 2. (Dec 2022) MVP completed, but messed up the evaluation.
-3. (Dec 2022) Migrated all data to Deeplake database library, overall much cleaner & more reliable than working with raw numpy arrays.
+3. (Dec 2022) Migrated all data to Deeplake database library, overall much cleaner & more reliable for distributed database updates.
 4. (Jan 2023) Migrated all training logic to Composer, by MosaicML.
 Super cool library for efficient LLM training, even of huggingface models.
-5. (Jan 2023) WIP: Finish scaling up distributed pre-processing (i.e. inference w/ Whisper, FlanT5, OpenPSG and Clip)
+5. (Jan 2023) Finished scaling up distributed pre-processing (i.e. inference w/ Whisper, FlanT5, OpenS and Clip).
+Rock solid Deeplake distributed `dataset.append()` operations on any size SLURM cluster.

-Todo:

-- [ ] Fix evaluation on VQA benchmark; up next: TVQA.
+6. (Feb 2023) Tested different backbones: T5 vs T5 v1.1 vs Flan-TS.
+Somehow, v1.1 was terrible and Flan-T5 was by far the best.
+As suggested by [another finetuning study](https://twitter.com/ShayneRedford/status/1620805305801261058).
+The author confirmed this in [my follow-up question](https://twitter.com/KastanDay/status/1620934244372738048).
+7. (Mar 2023) WIP: TVQA evaluation.
+Need to fit more video frames into our 1024 context window, probably by using fewer final hidden states from CLIP.

+Up next:

-- [ ] Find better scene-graph implementation: just 55ish COCO classes is not enough, best we can do is 1k imagenet classes I think.
+- [ ] Find better scene-graph implementation: conly 55 classes from COCO is not enough for YouTube data.
+Ours relies on Detectron2 as a base, which is great for in-domain objects but not general.
+I think the best we can do is to use the 1k classes from imagenet.
-- [ ] Totally reimplement sound/audio model.
+- [ ] Totally reimplement sound/audio model to move away from Whisper -- I think [Google's AudioSet](https://research.google.com/audioset/ontology/index.html) with 600+ classes based on YouTube data, will enable the best models.
+[Here's my favorite](https://github.com/qiuqiangkong/audioset_tagging_cnn#audio-tagging-using-pretrained-models) from that competition.